luisdelahoz/react-starter-template/README.md

 - Install [Prettier - Code Formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 - Set Prettier as the default formatter in User Settings (Text Editor > Editor: Default Formatter).
-- Check that Eslint is not enable as formatter (Text Editor > Eslint > Format).
+- Check that eslint is not enable as formatter (Text Editor > Eslint > Format).
-- Verify that the file types you want to format do not have a specific formatter in User Settings JSON (for more information check the Prettier extension documentation).
+- Verify that the file types you want to format do not have a specific formatter in User Settings JSON (for more information check the prettier extension documentation).
 - Optional: install [Formatting Toggle extension](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) to have the option to enable / disable formatting using the button located at the bottom right of the editor.